Everett Covered Bridge

 The story continues that the bridge was built in response to this tragedy.
 In truth, the date of construction is unknown and could have predated the drowning.
 However, clues suggest that it was built close to the time of the incident.
 Covered bridges are truss bridges with support coming from a framework of beams.
 The builders of Everett Covered Bridge used a truss pattern patented by Robert W. Smith of Tipp City, Ohio, in 1867.
 The bridge was also unlikely to have been built much after the 1870s.
 The popularity of covered bridges waned in the 1880s with the appearance of more durable iron bridges like the one seen at Station Road Bridge Trailhead.

 Everett Covered Bridge was repaired at least twice after major damage, first caused by the 1913 flood and then by a truck in 1970.
 Then in 1975, rushing water from a spring storm lifted the bridge from its sandstone abutments and deposited the wreckage into the steam bed below.
-Local citizens, rallied by park friends group (then called Cuyahoga Valley Association; now called Cuyahoga Valley National Park Association), began raising funds to rebuild the bridge.
+Local citizens, rallied by park friends group (then called Cuyahoga Valley Association; now called Conservancy for Cuyahoga Valley National Park), began raising funds to rebuild the bridge.
 School children, local citizens, private organization, and governmental agencies all joined hands to secure funds for the historically accurate reconstruction, completed by the National Park Service (NPS) in 1986.

 Everett Covered Bridge is located at 2370 Everett Road in Peninsula, 1/2 mile west of Riverview Road.